PawseySC/sc20-gpu-offloading/_episodes/03-serial-implementation.md

 ---

 # Serial implementation

+> ## Where to start?
+> This episode starts in *1_serial/* directory.
+Decide if you want to work on OpenACC, OpenMP or both and follow the instructions below.
+{: .callout}

 ## Code structure
 ### Data structures
 The number of grid nodes in each direction of the 2D grid is defined at the top of the file as: